-Among the most common problems reported in hotels, mold infestation seems to represent a considerable portion of the problems found in these buildings.
+Among the most common problems reported in hotels, mold infestation seems to represent a considerable portion of the issues found in these buildings.
 Associated with the poor management of air duct system in the building, alongside with leaking problems that spread-out through the infrastructure, mold can represent a significant problem for hotel establishment exposing their clientele to a health risk due to poor indoor air quality.

 What is Mold?

 Mold is a natural multi-cellular fungus that grows basically in any environment as long as it has access to organic matter, oxygen and humidity.
 Mold spread through different environments by means of their spores which are tiny and lightweight and are easy transported through air currents.
 As a multi-cellular organism, mold can be hard to detect in low concentrations but, as the colony increases, they grow into a distinctive form of multi-colored dots with a musty smell.

 Since they rely on the presence of moisture and damp areas, mold is normally hidden from plain sight and can go undetected for several months.
 However, because during the process of digestion, they release microbial volatile organic compounds (MVOC), molds normally present a moist smell that some compare to wet socks or rotten wood.
 This typical odor can be the first indication of the presence of mold in the environment.

 Mold is present in almost every environment and although its occurrence is natural and does not represent direct harm, the dissemination of its colonies can induce to several health issues due to intense or prolonged exposure to mold.
 In hotel rooms, the presence of moist areas and damp spots in the room can lead to the promotion of mold growth.
 One of the most problematic factors of hotels when it comes to humidity is the common favoring of sensible cooling systems that are highly effective in cooling the air, while not necessarily dehumidifying it.